askedrelic/asktherelic.com/source/2017-01-08-hosting-with-dokku.html.markdown

-Middleman is still currently being used to [generate this blog as a static website][8], but now with Dokku, it can be deployed and updated via git push, which it really easy and convenient!
+Middleman is still currently being used to [generate this blog as a static website][8], but now with Dokku, it can be deployed and updated via git push, which is really easy and convenient!

 ### Dokku Details